joerter/spdx-dashboard/documentation/analysis-and-design.md

 ## Analysis and Design

 ### System Charter and Description
-Organizations that rely on SPDX documents for Open Source Software (OSS) licence determination, need a tool that provides a high-level overview of such documents.
-It is difficult for these organizations to drill down through software packages to discover all the involved licences.
-The SPDX Dashboard addresses this issue by creating a common repository for the upload, retrieval, modification, and sharing of SPDX documents.
+The SPDX standard helps organizations track compliance with open source software licenses through the standardization of the way license information is shared.
+An SPDX document communicates the components, licenses, and copyrights associated with a particular software package.
+Although this standard creates a much easier avenue for organizations to comply with software licenses, it is still difficult to sift through a large amount of SPDX documents.
+The SPDX Dashboard addresses this issue by creating a common interface for the upload, retrieval, modification, and sharing of SPDX documents.

+The following list describes the main functionality of the completed SPDX Dashboard:
+* Listing of SPDX documents currently held in the database
+* Detailed view of an SPDX document for a single file
+* Detailed view of an SPDX document for a package
+* Edit an SPDX document

+The SPDX Dashboard will communicate with the database through a RESTful web service.

 ### System Service Request
 The following is a minimal requirement for the dev environment: